Relatively-periodic solutions of planetary systems with satellites and systems with slow and fast variables: Statement of the problem, main results and methods of constructing solutions

-One easily shows that exactly $2^{N-2}$ of the generating solutions are symmetric.
-Namely, the symmetric $(T,\alpha)$-periodic solutions are characterized by the condition that ``parades'' of the planets and satellites are observed, moreover they repeat each half of the period, $T/2$.
+be a subset of cardinality $2^{N-2}$ containing exactly one element of each such a pair of tuples.
+The symmetric $(T,\alpha)$-periodic solutions are characterized by the condition that ``parades'' of the planets and satellites are observed, moreover they repeat each half of the period, $T/2$.
 This means that all the particles of the system are posed on a line, which turns by the angle $\alpha/2$ after the time-interval $T/2$.